 Night of the Comet

 If there is one thing you can say about the films of 1984, it’s that it spawned a lot of cult movies.
 Shout!
 Factory specializes in doing special editions of old cult films that may be unloved by their studios.
-So far in this project I have watched three of the films on Shout!
+So far in this project, I have watched three films on Shout!
 Factory releases: Streets of Fire, Silent Night, Deadly Night, and now Night of the Comet.

 This is a movie I’ve watched a few times over the years, and it never stops being amusing.
 When you consider this was 1984, it was pretty wise already to the tropes of the decade.
 From Valley Girls to conspicuous consumption to mall obsessions, it touched on them all.
 And one has to wonder if this movie played just a tiny part in the creation of Buffy, the Vampire Slayer.
 It’s difficult to not think that Sam (Kelli Maroney) toting a machine gun while wearing a cheerleader uniform isn’t just a tiny bit proto-Buffy.

-In a time where the cineplexes were filled with Sylvester Stallone, Arnold Schwarzenegger, and Chuck Norris films, an action film with teenage female leads was unusual.
+In a time when the cineplexes were filled with Sylvester Stallone, Arnold Schwarzenegger, and Chuck Norris films, an action film with teenage female leads was unusual.
 You have to tip your hat to them for this movie even making it to the screen.

 And it’s fun.
-Sure it’s essentially a zombie film with a dose of armageddon and mad scientist tropes thrown in, but it works.
+Sure, it’s essentially a zombie film with a dose of armageddon and mad scientist tropes thrown in, but it works.
 It’s different and knows exactly what it is.

 If you’ve never seen it, do yourself a favor and check it out.
 We’re willing to bet you won’t regret it.
+Although you will need to turn off your brain for a couple glaring plot holes.